- Spectacle and contact lens wearers – please bring a reasonably up-to-date prescription

 - Please drink plenty of water and arrive with a a full bladder so you can do the ‘wee’ test!

 - Normally, payment is made online to book the medical.
 If we have agreed other means of payment then please make sure you bring this on the day.

 - For re-validation or renewal, please bring your previous medical certificate and CAA reference number

-- Please bring the completed Form Med 160 application form You can download it if you wish, but in any case I will email it to you when we complete the booking.
-Completing it before the medical saves your precious time.
-I keep spare forms in the office if you wish to arrive early to do this, or if you forget to bring your completed form.
+- Please bring the completed Form Med 160, which I will email you.
+I do keep spare forms in the office if you wish to arrive early to do this, or if you forget to bring your completed form.

 - A First Class FAA medical certificate is valid for 6 months.

 - A Second Class FAA medical certificate is valid for 1 year.

 - A Third Class FAA medical certificate is valid for 2 years; or 5 years if you are under 40 years old at the time of the medical.

 - All of the FAA validities are measured from the last day of the month.